 In the process, at 18 years and 228 days, Verstappen became F1's youngest race winner, podium finisher and race leader, as well as the first grand prix winner from the Netherlands.

-It was Verstappen's sole victory of the season, but further podiums followed in Austria, Silverstone, Germany, Malaysia, Japan and in Brazil, where Verstappen served notice of his mastery in the wet, surging from 14th to third in 16 laps, a performance reminiscent of both Ayrton Senna and Michael Schumacher.
+It was Verstappen's sole victory of the season, but further podiums followed in Austria, Silverstone, Germany, Malaysia, Japan and in Brazil, where Verstappen put on a masterclass in the wet as he surged from 14th to third in 16 laps - a performance reminiscent of both Ayrton Senna and Michael Schumacher.

-Verstappen's luck was out the following year, suffering seven retirements in the first 14 races and never featuring in contention until the latter stages of the campaign, although victory in Malaysia saw him get the better of Ricciardo in a thrilling battle before another fine drive brought victory in Mexico, on the day Hamilton was crowned a four-time world champion.
+Verstappen's luck was out the following year, suffering seven retirements in the first 14 races, never being in contention for victories until the latter stages of the campaign.
+Victory in Malaysia saw him get the better of Ricciardo in a thrilling battle, with another fine drive leading to victory in Mexico.

 Verstappen breaks through again in 2018